 While hyperventilation is a sign of panic attacks that can heighten terror, deep breathing can help alleviate panic symptoms during an attack.

-4. Recognize That You Having A Panic Attack
+4. Recognize That You Are Having A Panic Attack

 Remove the fear of dying or approaching doom, which are signs of panic attacks.
 This will free up your time to concentrate on other methods of symptom relief.

-Although it is not always feasible to avoid panic attack triggers, knowing what they are might help you recognize that you are experiencing a panic attack and not something else.
+Although avoiding panic attack triggers is not always feasible, knowing what they are might help you recognize that you are experiencing a panic attack and not something else.